 Lee Strobel is an award-winning legal editor of the Chicago Tribune before becoming a believer.
 He was convinced that the resurrection was fake and did all he could to disprove it.

-Lee wanted to “save” his wife from what he thought was a “Christian cult.”
-If he can prove that the resurrection was faked, Christianity will have no bearing.
-However, the overwhelming historical and medical evidence Strobel faced turned an “atheist intellect” to a humble servant of God.
+If Strobel can demonstrate that the apostle made up the resurrection to gain followers—he can save his wife from what he thought was a “Christian cult.”
+However, the overwhelming historical and medical evidence turned Strobel from an “atheist intellect” into a humble servant of God.

 1. Jesus died on the cross